Updated June 2020

 Keep the following home prep tips in mind:

 You already know that most Buyers house-hunt online, but in a COVID-19 world, what Buyers see online takes on even greater importance.
-Making your home look its’ absolute best helps Buyers connect emotionally – and emotional Buyers buy houses.
+Professional staging helps Buyers connect emotionally – and emotional Buyers buy houses.

-In Ontario, stagers fall under the REALTOR ‘essential services’ designation, so staging can happen if it can be done safely.
+Most stagers are back at work, with new safety protocols in place.
 Many real estate teams (like us) have staging warehouses full of furniture and accessories and employ their own staging/design staff.

 Keep these staging tips in mind: